neneyhsw/SMRU/README.md

 4. row 232 can calculate the average performance of SMRU.

 SMRU will random position of charger first.
-Secondly, searching the best point around the random points and choose it.
+Secondly, searching 360 degrees to find the best angle.
+Comparing to points that under the radius and search 360 degrees to choose the best point.
 Finally, removing the useless points.

 SMRU shows: